-CIS.HS.4.7 Distinguish between data security concerns and practices.
+CIS.HS.4.7 Describe cybersecurity careers in a global economy.

 CIS.HS.4.7.a Identify the role and responsibilities of cybersecurity professionals in diverse industries.
 CIS.HS.4.7.b Map education and certification requirements to different cybersecurity careers.
 CIS.HS.4.7.c Describe the impact of technological change and the importance of lifelong learning in a cybersecurity career.
 CIS.HS.4.7.d Recognize the role of cybersecurity awareness in a multitude of careers.